luramarchanjo/poc-locust/README.md

 Let us a test?

-1ª We need to start the environment to do that, we need to run the above script:
+We need to start the environment to do that, run the above script:

 `sh start.sh`